edgio-docs/edgio-docs/guides/applications/v7/experimentation/iterative_migration_tutorial.md

         1. Click **+ Add Origin**.
         2. Set the **Name** option to `current-site`.
-        3. Disable the **Use SNI** option.
-        4. Paste the domain, which was copied in the previous step, within the **Override Host Header** option.
+        3. Paste the domain, which was copied in the previous step, within the **Override Host Header** option.
-        5. Paste the domain, which was copied in the previous step, within the **Origin Hostname** option.
+        4. Paste the domain, which was copied in the previous step, within the **Origin Hostname** option.
-        6. If the domain contains `.glb`, remove it from both options.
+        5. If the domain contains `.glb`, remove it from both options.
-        7. Verify that the **Use the following SNI hint and enforce origin SAN/CN checking** option is set to a blank value.
+        6. Verify that the **Use the following SNI hint and enforce origin SAN/CN checking** option was autopopulated with the same domain.

         Your origin configuration should should look similar to the following illustration: